zaiisao/Documentation/en/Agora Platform/aa_data_insight.md

 |       Total users        | Total number of unique UIDs in each channel.                 |
 |    Total join counts     | Each time a user joins a channel is one count.               |

-### Top
+### Distribution

-The Top panel shows the top five or ten usage statistics in the following dimensions.
+The Distribution panel shows the top five or ten usage statistics in the following dimensions.

 |           Dimension           | Description                                                  |
 | :---------------------------: | :----------------------------------------------------------- |